diazlp/Ikiwae/README.md

 ## Features

+- **Extensive Furniture Collection**: Discover a diverse range of stylish and comfortable furniture pieces tailored to enhance your living space.
+- **Dummy Payment Feature**: Test the checkout process with our dummy payment feature, allowing you to simulate purchases without actual transactions.
+- **Secure Transactions**: Rest assured with secure transactions and data encryption, safeguarding your payment and personal information.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.